Congratulations to the Distinguished and Early Innovator Award Winners!

 In our continuous efforts to recognize innovation across the Company, we recently awarded six employees for their work and commitment to invention and science:

-- First, we awarded three Early Innovators – employees who are in the earlier stages of their careers, but who have shown initiative, a strong focus on our customers, and an ability to think strategically.
+- First, we awarded four Early Innovators – employees who are in the earlier stages of their careers, but who have shown tremendous initiative, a strong focus on our customers and an ability to think strategically.

-- Next, we awarded three Distinguished Innovators – outstanding researchers who have demonstrated a long history of invention, commercial success and thought leadership both inside and outside the company.
+- Next, we awarded two Distinguished Innovators – outstanding researchers who have demonstrated a long history of invention, commercial success and thought leadership both inside and outside the company.

 Joe Trometer has been innovating for PerkinElmer for more than 30 years.
 After receiving his PhD from Dartmouth College, Joe initially used his knowledge to educate others as a professor of organic chemistry before realizing that he wanted to make a career change that would help him make an even larger impact on the world around him.
 In his time at PerkinElmer, Joe has served as a mentor, collaborating with his team to develop lysosomal storage disorder (LSD) assays to detect a number of rare inherited metabolic disorders from a single dried blood spot.
 These solutions enable earlier detection in newborns to support better outcomes for their families.

 Over the course of his career, Joe has been awarded six patents and has co-authored several peer-reviewed publications, most notably a study on the efficacy of using tandem mass spectrometry for newborn screening of LSDs, featured in the National Center for Biotechnology Information.

 In addition to his work creating innovative solutions, Joe is also responsible for assisting in the U.S. federal regulatory approval process and leading PerkinElmer’s Customer Contract Manufacturing Services (CCMS), which allows scientists access to our advanced reagents for clinical research.